Immerse yourself in your practice at a Yoga retreat in Sri Lanka: here’s what to expect from Rukgala, a stone’s throw from Kandy.

 There did not appear to be a safe in my room, so you may need to keep your valuables locked away in your suitcase.
 Wi-fi is available though the connection can be spotty at times – it might not always reach the pool or guestrooms, but I found that it was relatively stable in the communal/dining area.
 You should also know that it is not uncommon for there to be short power outages – this happens throughout Sri Lanka, especially during the dry and hot months.

 Ready to book your stay at Rukgala Retreat in Sri Lanka?
-The boutique hotel only has 10 rooms so book early – click here to check current rates and availability or head on over here for more hotel options in the district of Kandy.
+The boutique hotel only has 10 rooms so book early – click here to check current rates and availability, check out their 3 day, 2 night yoga retreat here or head on over here for more hotel options in the district of Kandy.

 The facilities and dining at Rukgala Retreat